The Ultimate Guide to Having a Cheap & Beautiful Bohemian Wedding

-But like a said before, do whatever you want!
-If you want to decorate with nothing but purple candles then make sure stay within your budget, have a fire extinguisher on hand and light em' up baby!
+But, like a said before, do whatever you want!
+If you want to decorate with nothing but purple candles, have a fire extinguisher on hand and light em' up baby!

-Fresh flowers can be one of the big dollar items on any wedding decor list because let's face it, fresh flowers are beautiful and hard to resits.
+Fresh flowers can be one of the big dollar items on any wedding decor list because fresh flowers are beautiful and hard to resist.
 But, if you don't have the money for them or you're just not into them, remember that there is no law stating you must have flowers at your wedding.
 You can do away with them all together if you want!
 If you do want flowers, recruit people who are boss at arranging flowers to make your bouquets, boutonnieres and other decor.
-Have friends and family hit up supermarkets and grocery stores for fresh flowers the night before or morning of the wedding.
+Have friends and family hit up supermarkets and grocery stores for fresh flowers the day before the wedding.
 Our local Walmart always has gorgeous fresh flowers and the Albertson's grocery store here always marks down their older flowers for quick sale instead of just tossing them out.
-I've taken advantage of these deals myself and $30 worth of flowers was more than enough for the centerpieces at a pirates ball I hosted a few years ago.
+I've taken advantage of these deals myself and $30 worth of flowers was more than enough for the centerpieces at an event I hosted a few years ago.

 If you decide to go the professional florist route, make sure to pick out flowers that are easy to obtain and are in season.
 For my wedding, we chose carnations and lots of green fillers.
 We took the altarpieces to the reception site, took them apart and put the flowers in bud vases for the centerpieces!
 You can also use your bridesmaids bouquets and your own as centerpieces and decor by placing them upright in vases.
 Super tight budget?
 Go for silk flowers and even dried flowers instead.
 You can also make wonderfully whimsical flowers from tissue paper, sheet music, or old book pages.
 Check out Pinterest HERE to get ideas and tutorials for paper flower crafts.